informalsystems/themis-tracer/tests/usage.md

 > : First unit. \
 > \
 > |FOO.1::BAR.1| \
-> : A unit with a long description: "Proofs, from the formal standpoint, are likewise nothing but finit series of formulae (with certain specifiable characteristics)." \
+> : A unit with a long description: "Proofs, from the formal standpoint, are likewise nothing but finite series of formulae (with certain specifiable characteristics)." \
 > EOF
 $ mkdir repos/repo-a/dir
 $ cat > repos/repo-a/dir/spec-2.md <<EOF \